Snail3D/Mesh-Memory/CLEAN_LOGGING.md

-# Clean Logging Enhancement for MESH-AI
+# Clean Logging Enhancement for Mesh Master

 ## Overview
 The logging system has been enhanced with emoji-based, human-friendly output that hides technical details when not needed.